duanjianyuooo/FCC/readme.txt

    make sence of this, <apue> is a good tool book in linux c code skill.

    this porgram is based on FCC of css.Ld that I work in.

+   2. when you get the code, please record